AviatrixSystems/Docs/HowTos/spokegw_external.rst

 Step 5: Verify the BGP routes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 (To verify the BGP routes) On the controller, from the sidebar, expand the Multi-Cloud Transit option and then select **BGP**.
 Under Diagnostics, select the Gateway name (of the BGP-enabled spoke).
-From the predefined show list, select **Show Ip bgp** to verify the BGP Routes.
+From the predefined show list, select **show ip bgp** to verify the BGP Routes.

 Step 6: Customize spoke advertised VPC CIDRs